Skip to content

 end

-modal_value(ctx, :field_id) gets a text input's value by its custom ID.
+modal_value(ctx, :field_id) gets a field's value by its custom ID.
+See Modal Components for all modal component types.

 Autocomplete